 Melanoma is a form of skin cancer that begins in the cells also called melanocytes that control the pigment in our skin, those melanocytes start to grow abnormally causing this disease, its propagation in other organs of the body is expected if not treated Early.

 Observing our bodies’ changes, our bodies’ weakness is vital to notice the symptoms of Melanoma.
 Usually, there’s no big difference between its symptoms for women or men although it is more common in women.
-The melanoma cells which produce melamine contribute to forms moles which often appear Black or Brown.
+The melanoma cells which produce melamine contribute to forms moles that often appear Black or Brown.
 Those moles are fairer in a lighter complexion.

 1.WHAT ARE THE SIGNS OF MELANOMA OR SKIN CANCER?